 Woodworth, 39, has been free on bail for nearly one year after the Missouri Supreme Court overturned his second conviction in Robertson's death, saying prosecutors failed to share evidence that could have helped his defense.

-Page 2 of 2 - In a court motion opposing Warren's request to appoint a special prosecutor, Woodworth's attorneys cite the earlier efforts to remove a local prosecutor as part of the victim's family's "long history of inappropriately attempting to influence the case."
+In a court motion opposing Warren's request to appoint a special prosecutor, Woodworth's attorneys cite the earlier efforts to remove a local prosecutor as part of the victim's family's "long history of inappropriately attempting to influence the case."